Symplectic cohomology rings of affine varieties in the topological limit: A divisorially-adapted model of filtered symplectic cohomology

 A third natural possibility would be to take the inverse limit with respect to the system of Viterbo functoriality maps $SH^*(\bar{X}_{\ell_2}) \to SH^*(\bar{X}_{\ell_1})$ (for $\ell_2 > \ell_1$) as in \cite[Eq.
 (7.2)]{Seidel:2010fk}.
 Doing this would require checking that our $\PSSlog$ maps are compatible with Viterbo's construction, and involve further technical detours. \end{rem}

 Our final task is to put a product structure on $SH^*(X)$.
 We again describe this first for the directed system $\Glm$.
-Namely we may define a product operation on $SH^*(\overline{X}_{\vec{\epsilon}})$ by considering a variant of Floer's equation defined over a pair of pants $\Sigma$ equipped with standard cylindrical ends $\epsilon_i$.
-For any $\ell_1$ and $\ell_2$ we choose $\ell_3$ such that To each cylindrical end associate a time dependent Hamiltonian $H_i$.
-Let $\mathcal{K} \in \Omega^1(\Sigma,C^{\infty}(X))$ be a 1-form on $\Sigma$ which along the cylindrical ends, satisfies: whenever $|s|$ is large.
-We also require that outside of a compact set in $X$ we have that
+Namely we may define a product operation on $SH^*(\overline{X}_{\vec{\epsilon}})$ by considering a variant of Floer's equation defined over a pair of pants $\Sigma$ as in Figure \ref{pairofpants} equipped with standard cylindrical ends $\epsilon_i$.